 8:00 a.m.
 We leave San Francisco and drive across the recently completed eastern span of the Oakland/San Francisco Bay Bridge, damaged, as some may recall, in the 1989 Loma Prieta earthquake.
 At the far end is Oakland, the largest of the cities in the nine counties that form the East Bay Region of about seven million people.
-Our drive continues eastward, up and over the windmillcovered Altamont pass, arriving in the San Joaquin Valley, California's premier agriculture-producing region, producing more agricultural products than any other region in the country.
+Our drive continues eastward, up and over the windmill-covered Altamont pass, arriving in the San Joaquin Valley, California's premier agricultureproducing region, producing more agricultural products than any other region in the country.
 California leads the U.S. in milk production, producing nearly 20% of the nation's milk supply in 2015.
 Of the top five commodities produced in California, milk and cream is #1, followed by almonds, grapes, cattle & calves, and lettuce.

-Our destination is Hilmar, home to Hilmar Cheese Company.
+Company.
 Established in 1984, the company is privately held by eleven Jersey dairy farming families, including first, second and third generations.
 Over the years the company has grown and expanded, opening a second manufacturing facility in Dalhart, Texas, in 2007, followed by a third facility in Turlock, California, in 2016.
 The Hilmar facility is the largest single site cheese and whey manufacturing operation in the world.

+Surrounding Hilmar are dairies with more than 40,000 Jersey cows.
 Four herds will be visited today: Clauss Dairy Farms, Yosemite Jersey Dairy, Wickstrom Jersey Farms, and Valsigna Farms.
-Lunch will be at the café in the Visitor Center at Hilmar Cheese Company, with dinner in its beautiful banquet room.
+Lunch will be at the café in the Visitor Center at Hilmar Cheese Company.
+Dinner at the Dust Bowl Brewery.